List of Rocky characters: Tony "Duke" Evers

-With Creed subsequently retiring after losing the championship, Tony returns to his hometown of Los Angeles, where he continues working with various up-and-coming local fighters at the "TOUGH GYM".
-However, Tony returns to the scene in Rocky III when Apollo Creed takes over as Rocky's manager following the death of Rocky's longtime trainer Mickey Goldmill and after Rocky's title defeat to James "Clubber" Lang.
-Creed brings Rocky to Los Angeles to formally meet Tony, who appears ecstatic over the idea of finally working on the same team of the "Italian Stallion" after the two brutal contests he had with Creed.
-Over the next few months, Creed and Tony completely revamp Balboa's fighting style after a shaky start.
-They introduce a more athletic style reminiscent of Creed's skilled boxing repertoire, as opposed to Rocky's traditional slugging technique.
-Moreover, Creed and Tony (along with Rocky's wife Adrian) also help to rebuild Rocky's self-esteem, which is left shattered after his knockout by Lang and the revelation that Mickey had handpicked some of his prior opponents in an effort to prevent him from serious injury, and to keep him winning.
-As a result, Apollo and Tony essentially take in Rocky as one of their own family after the loss of Mickey, who had served as Rocky's father figure during the course of his career.
-By the end of the movie, Rocky is a rejuvenated boxer, and Apollo and Tony celebrate by his side after he regains the championship after a third-round KO of Lang.
+Creed retires soon afterwards, and Tony returns to Los Angeles, where he continues training local fighters at the "TOUGH GYM".
+However, when Creed takes over as Rocky's trainer following the death of Rocky's manager Mickey Goldmill after Rocky's title defeat to James "Clubber" Lang, Creed brings Rocky to Los Angeles to formally meet Tony, who appears ecstatic at the idea of finally working alongside Rocky after the two brutal contests he had with Creed.
+After a shaky start, Creed and Tony completely revamp Balboa's fighting style and, along with Rocky's wife Adrian, also help rebuild Rocky's self-esteem, which is left shattered after his knockout by Lang and the loss of Mickey.
+A rejuvenated Rocky reclaims the title with a third-round KO of Lang.

-Several years later in Rocky IV, a now 42-year-old Apollo decides to come out of retirement for an exhibition bout against new Soviet sensation Ivan Drago in Las Vegas.
-To that end, Tony comes by to help Rocky and Paulie train Apollo for the event.
-However, in a tragic turn of events, Creed is unfortunately killed at the hands of Drago, consequently setting up a grudge match between Balboa and Drago in Moscow on Christmas Day 1985.
-Upon Creed's death, Tony confides in Balboa that Creed was like his own son, and that a piece of him has died along with Apollo.
-Now Rocky's main trainer, Tony subsequently travels with Rocky, Paulie and Adrian to the Soviet Union and assists Rocky in his training, providing him with encouragement while also telling him that he now stands as the carrier of Apollo's legacy.
-Rocky would ultimately knock out Drago in the fifteenth round to claim victory, much to Tony's delight.
+In Rocky IV, a now 42-year-old Apollo comes out of retirement for an exhibition bout against Soviet Union boxer Ivan Drago in Las Vegas, with Tony and Rocky in his corner.
+However, Creed is killed in the second round by Drago, consequently setting up a grudge match between Balboa and Drago in Moscow on Christmas Day 1985.
+Now Rocky's main trainer, Tony travels with Rocky, Paulie and Adrian to Russia and assists Rocky in his training, providing him with encouragement while also telling him that he now stands as the carrier of Apollo's legacy.
+Tony confides to Rocky that Creed was like his own son, and part of him has died along with Apollo.
+Rocky ultimately knocks out Drago in the fifteenth round to claim victory and avenge Apollo's death.